smsohan/smsohan.github.com/source/_posts/2019-05-23-exception-handling-anti-patterns.markdown

 end
 ```

-**Exceptions as if-else.** A line that causes exception introduces a sudden change in the control
+**Exceptions as if-else.** A line that causes an exception introduces a sudden change in the control
 flow of the code.
 As such, when exceptions are used as a logical
 operator, it can lead to confusions about the effect of an offending
 line.